-USTR RECOMMENDATION IN 2016 ALIBABA'S ACTIONS AND RESULTS Simplify processes for right holders to register and request enforcement action.
+USTR RECOMMENDATION IN 2016 ALIBABA'S ACTIONS AND RESULTS 1.
+Simplify processes for rights holders to register and request enforcement action.
 TaoProtect and AliProtect merged their registration and login processes, so that rights holders now have access to a single, unified platform (in English) to register IP and submit takedown requests.
+We published on our website clear step-by-step instructions (in English) on how to register and protect IPR on our platforms.

-- We published on our website clear step-bystep instructions (in English) on how to register and protect IPR on our platforms. - We gave rights holders the ability to submit trademark documentation in multiple languages when registering their IP. - We provided an online form for rights holders to submit takedown requests even if the rights holder does not register an account.
-We expect the form will be particularly useful for SMEs who might not be frequent users of our IP protection system. - We provided a single email address to submit takedown requests for any of our platforms. - We participated in the U.S. Patent and Trade Office's roadshows nationwide to educate SMEs on our IP protection programs.
-We widely distributed a written explanation of our policies, and provided access to Alibaba personnel to assist with IP protection. - We published a uniform, clear statement of policy that we prohibit the sale of IP-infringing goods on our platforms, and that we will punish merchants who sell infringing goods.
+We gave rights holders the ability to submit trademark documentation in multiple languages when registering their IP.
+We provided an online form for rights holders to submit takedown requests even if the rights holder does not register an account.
+We expect the form will be particularly useful for SMEs who might not be frequent users of our IP protection system.
+We provided a single email address to submit takedown requests for any of our platforms.
+We participated in the U.S. Patent and Trade Office's roadshows nationwide to educate SMEs on our IP protection programs.
+We widely distributed a written explanation of our policies, and provided access to Alibaba personnel to assist with IP protection.
+We published a uniform, clear statement of policy that we prohibit the sale of IP-infringing goods on our platforms, and that we will punish merchants who sell infringing goods.
+Results: 11% YoY increase in rights holders registered with Alibaba's IP protection programs.
+2. Make good faith takedown Action: procedures generally available.
+As of September 2016, Alibaba had removed more than 197,000 potentially infringing product listings as a result of takedown requests submitted through the IACC MarketSafe program (which allows rights holders to submit good faith takedown requests through the IACC).
+Alibaba funds participation in the IACC MarketSafe Expansion program, which allows rights holders, including SMEs, to submit good faith takedown requests and receive training for full participation in the Good Faith program.